californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are California Divorce Records?

-California divorce records are either court or vital records issued by the state for record-keeping purposes highlighting when and where the divorce was granted.
-There are 6.7 divorces per every 1,000 women above 15 years of age in California.
+California divorce records are documents issued by the state for record-keeping purposes, highlighting when and where the divorce was granted.
+California has 6.7 divorces per 1,000 women above 15 years of age.
 Generally, there are two grounds for getting a divorce in California.
 These include irreconcilable differences and Incurable Insanity.
 A marriage or domestic partnership in the State of California ends in one of three ways:

 • Dissolution (more commonly known as divorce)